MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/Life@Work/QnA/QnA.md

 With QnA card, users can ask questions to rest of the community and view all the replies in a structured format.

-This is a simple card with a creation view, that allows the user can submit the question, a chart card view that allows the users to see the latest comments and summary view where the users can view and participate in the discussion.
+This is a simple card with a creation view, that allows the user to submit a question, a chart card view for users to see the latest comment and a summary view that allows users to view and participate in the discussion.

 Creation view: